- 21 Mar, 2023

 Gamma Knife Radiosurgery is a minimally invasive procedure that uses radiation therapy to treat trigeminal neuralgia.
 It is often used when other treatments have failed to provide relief.
 However, it is important to note that radiosurgery has the lowest success rate and the highest reoccurrence rate among the treatment options.
 It is reserved for older patients with comorbidities and is not suitable for surgery.

 It is important to remember that trigeminal neuralgia treatment is highly individualized and what works for one person may not work for another.
-If you are experiencing severe and prolonged facial pain, it is best to consult a neurosurgeon to determine the best course of action for you.
+If you are experiencing severe and prolonged facial pain, it is best to consult a Neurosurgeon to determine the best course of action for you.